top of page

 This piece focuses on all the best road trip stops on the North Island, where we spent one month in late 2023.
 Look out for our next article which is an awesome New Zealand road trip itinerary for one month on the South Island!

-I think 2 months is the perfect amount of time to road trip around New Zealand - but if you have less time you can cherry-pick from this travel guide the stops that are most exciting to you.
+I think 2 months is the perfect amount of time to road trip around NZ - but if you have less time you can cherry-pick from this travel guide the stops that are most exciting to you.

 CONTENTS